A needed reset

 Then I returned to the house, and shortly afterward, people began arriving for the meal.
 Everyone was delightful, and the food was delicious and abundant.
 I got to meet Mimi, my new friend who has been so helpful to me with lodging and recommendations here in the Bay.
 She also brought a really fun game, Ransom Notes, which we played after dinner.

-I had initially considered renting a hotel room for this holiday night, because I didn’t know many people in the area, and thought maybe a quiet, solitary place might be the best way for me to spend this holiday.
+I had initially considered renting a hotel room for this holiday night, because I didn’t know many people in the area, and thought a quiet, solitary place might be the best way for me to spend this holiday.
 But the Friendsgiving was wonderful; I’m so glad I did that instead!

 I’m planning to connect with some family on a Zoom this evening, which will be good, since I’ve been falling out of touch with everyone on this journey.